-Justice and the future of flood insurance: markets or solidarity?
+Social justice and flood insurance: markets or solidarity?

-Philosophical research on the limits of - and alternatives to - market responses to environmental problems reveal the unjust impacts of market-based responses to flood insurance and biodiversity.
+Philosophical research on the limits of - and alternatives to - market responses to environmental problems reveals the unjust impacts of market-based approaches to flood insurance.

 - Pure actuarial fairness – insurance costs to individuals directly reflect their risk level

 - Choice-sensitive fairness – insurance costs to individuals reflect only those risks that result from their own choices

 - Fairness as social justice – insurance for people’s basic needs (eg housing) should be provided independently of individuals’ risks and choices.

 O’Neill and O’Neill argue that only the third of these conceptions of fairness is appropriate for the distribution of the costs of flood insurance.
 The basic idea is that flood insurance protects vulnerable people from the risk of the catastrophic economic shock that serious damage to one’s home and loss of possessions that flooding can cause.
 Without that protection, they are unable to make reasonable predictions about their future and hence unable to engage in certain kinds of long-term agency and planning.
 Flood insurance, O’Neill and O’Neill argue, is, therefore, a ‘gateway good’, which – as with healthcare and various kinds of public benefit – should be available to all, independently of their choices or their level of risk.